 These agents may work in urban, suburban, or rural markets.
-Many work in my niche of real estate, lake homes and land.
-However, I have also spent very significant time with agents who focus on typical primary residential homes.
+A lot of these agents work in my niche of real estate: lake homes and land.
+However, I have also spent a very significant time with agents who focus on typical primary residential homes.

 The Two Reasons for a Home Not Selling

 One topic I find interesting to discuss is the number of homes listed for sale for long periods of time, longer than should be expected.
 What factors lead to a home not selling?
 Here is something I’ve learned, something that is very consistent across every market.

 There are ONLY two reasons for a home not selling in a reasonable amount of time.
 Only two.
 Either:

 1. The home lacks proper market exposure and/or